Self-Chained Image-Language Model for Video Localization and Question Answering: Experiments

 \subsection{Fine-tuning Comparison to SOTA on Video QA and Event Prediction}

 We compare our \model{} framework to recent state-of-the-art models on 4 video QA benchmarks and 1 video event prediction dataset.
-We show the fine-tuning results in \Cref{tab:main_ft}, and summarize our findings as follows.
+We show results in \Cref{tab:main_ft}, and summarize our findings as follows.

-\textbf{(a) Temporal modeling matters.} BLIP-2$^{\text{voting}}$ underperforms BLIP-2$^{\text{concat}}$ and other video-LM models on STAR, How2QA, TVQA, and VLEP.
-As BLIP-2$^{\text{voting}}$ processes frames independently and lacks temporal modeling among frames, the result indicates that temporal modeling is essential to tackle video-language tasks.
+\textbf{(a) Temporal modeling matters.} BLIP-2$^{\text{voting}}$ underperforms our BLIP-2$^{\text{concat}}$ (\answerer{}) and other video-LM models on STAR, How2QA, TVQA, and VLEP.
+Especially on STAR-Sequence, a task demanding heavy temporal understanding, our BLIP-2$^{\text{concat}}$ (\answerer{}) outperforms BLIP-2$^{\text{voting}}$ significantly by 13.1\% (69.0\% vs. 54.8\%).
+As BLIP-2$^{\text{voting}}$ processes frames independently and lacks temporal modeling among frames, the result indicates that temporal modeling is essential to tackle video-language tasks and the effectiveness of our temporal modeling design.

 \textbf{(b) Keyframe selection helps.} Our \model{}$^\dagger$ framework, featuring a zero-shot \localizer, leads on all tasks with an average advantage of 5.3\% over the top video-LM (InternVideo).
-It also surpasses BLIP-2$^{\text{concat}}$ that uses uniform frame sampling on NeXT-QA (+1.2\%), STAR (+0.7\%), How2QA (+1.5\%), and VLEP (+0.4\%).
+It also surpasses BLIP-2$^{\text{concat}}$ (\answerer{}) that uses uniform frame sampling on NeXT-QA (+1.2\%), STAR (+0.7\%), How2QA (+1.5\%), and VLEP (+0.4\%).
 This highlights the importance of keyframe selection in video-language tasks, even when using a zero-shot \localizer.

 \textbf{(c) Self-refinement improves temporal localization.} For \model, we refine the \localizer{} with pseudo-labels (see \cref{sec:method_train_loc_ans}).
 Compared with \model{}$^\dagger$, \model{} further increases performance on NExT-QA (0.4\%), STAR (+2.2\%), and TVQA (+1.9\%). \model framework achieves new \textbf{state-of-the-art} fine-tuning performance on NExT-QA, STAR, TVQA, and VLEP, using only visual and language modalities.
 This illustrates the significance of temporal localization and the efficacy of our self-refinement method for keyframe localization.